Unboxed-Software/solana-course/content/pda.md

 account_data.is_initialized = true;
 ```

-Next, let’s add the logic to initialize the counter account within the `add_movie_review` function.
-Add the following to the `add_movie_review` function.
+Finally, let’s add the logic to initialize the counter account within the `add_movie_review` function.
+Add the following to the end of the `add_movie_review` function.

 ```rust
 msg!("create comment counter");